-Jonathan Andrews, MA Program Coordinator

-The Studio Art major provides preparation for a career in studio art, illustration or other fields in the visual arts.
+Jonathan Andrews, MA Program Coordinator The Studio Art major provides preparation for a career in studio art, illustration or other fields in the visual arts.
 Along with Bible and liberal arts courses, a core of drawing and design courses sharpens perceptive skills and lays a solid aesthetic and technical foundation for advanced work.
 It features a required senior exhibition and the development of a biblically based philosophy of art.
 Classroom instruction is complemented by extensive lab and studio experiences.
 An emphasis on the creation of God-honoring works of art supports the University's mission.
 This program requires 66 credits.

-- Create original and successful works of art in a variety of media and techniques. - Analyze and synthesize the major achievements of the greater art community from the past to the present. - Evaluate quality and effectiveness in their own work and the work of others. - Organize and execute an exhibition of their own work and the work of others. - Employ the language of visual art to communicate on a professional level.
+- Examine major achievements of the greater art community from the past to the present and synthesize them into their personal work and practice. - Analyze the context and effectiveness of contemporary artwork to assist in developing relevant and relatable ideas. - Evaluate the process, content, quality, and effectiveness of their own work and articulate their conclusions using the language of visual art on a professional level. - Organize and execute an exhibition of their own work and the work of others.

-Studio Art Program Summary Major 66 BJU Core 54 Total (minimum) 120
+Studio Art

+Major 6 6

+BJU Core 5 51

+Electives 3

+Total (minimum) 12 0

 Ar 121 Drawing & Structural

 Representation I (3)

 Ar 122 Drawing & Structural

 Representation II (3)

 Ar 125 Figure & Anatomy Drawing (3)

 Ar 201 Foundations: Design Theory (3)

 Ar 202 Foundations: Color Theory (3)

 Ar 204 Oil & Acrylic Painting (3)

 Ar 206 Digital Drawing & Painting (3)

-Ar 207 3D Foundations (3)

 Ar 310 Art History: Prehistoric to

 Renaissance (3)

 Ar 311 Art History: High Renaissance to

 Contemporary (3)

 Ar 401 Directed Studies I (3)

 Ar 402 Directed Studies II (3)

 Ar 410 Professional Practices in

 Studio Art (3)

 Ar 426 Studio Internship (3)

-Art Electives (24)

-D) 0 0010 .
-OT CICUICO
+Art Elective s (27)

 Bi 205 Old Testament Literature &

 Interpretation (3)

 Bi 209 New Testament Literature &

 Interpretation (3)

-Bi 350 Bible Doctrines (3)
+Th 350 Bible Doctrines (3)

-Bi 360 Bible Doctrines (3)
+Th 360 Bible Doctrines (3)

-Bi 499 Apologetics & Worldview (3)
+Th 499 Apologetics & Worldview (3)

 En 102 Composition & Rhetoric (3)

 En 103 Composition & Literature (3)

 English or Writing Elective (3)

 Com 101 Fundamentals of Speech (3)

 Com 410 Oral Communication for the

 Professions (3)

-Uni 101 First-Year Seminar (3)
+Uni 101 Pathways (3)

-Hi 101 History of Civilization c.
-3500 BC
+Hi 101 The Making of the Modern

-to AD 1650 (3)

-Hi 102 History of Civilization

-since 1650 (3)
+World (3)

 SSE 200 Foundations of Economics (3)

 Sc 200 Essential Science (3)

-Math/Con nputer or Science Elective (3)
+Math/Con puter or Science Elective (3)

 Ph 200 Themes in Western Thought (3)

 Ar 130 Foundations of Art & Design (3)

-0